DavidAdade/ElectricVehicleChecklist/checklist_tesla_model_3.md

-# Tesla Model Y Checklist #
+# Tesla Model 3 Checklist #

-This checklist synthesizes advice from the Tesla Model Y community, complementing Tesla's own quality checks by focusing on common issues that might slip through.
+This checklist synthesizes advice from the Tesla Model 3 community, complementing Tesla's own quality checks by focusing on common issues that might slip through.
 It's designed to guide you through a detailed pre-delivery inspection, both exterior and interior, even if the vehicle is locked initially.
 Start with accessible checks, progressing methodically to ensure a thorough review.

 Safety first: avoid inserting hands in unseen areas.
 Dedicate at least 90 minutes to this process, documenting any discrepancies for Tesla's attention before finalizing delivery.
 This step-by-step approach aims to ensure your vehicle meets your expectations before you leave the dealership.